-You have to put them down sometimes for many reasons — work, your aching muscles, sleep and to grab a quick shower when you can.
+You have to put them down at some point, whether it’s to work, rest your aching muscles, sleep or grab a quick shower when you can.

 But for some babies, the screaming starts the second you put them down.
-But having a baby swing can make that screaming a thing of the past.
+Thankfully, having a baby swing can make that screaming a thing of the past.

 Your baby will be relaxed and happy and you’ll be able to get a few things done while they hang out safely in their new swing.